 - The new system of FIE laws mainly includes: 1) Foreign Investment Law of PRC; 2) Implementation Regulations for the Foreign Investment Law of the PRC; 3) Special Administrative Measures (Negative List) for Foreign Investment Access (Edition 2020); 4) Special Administrative Measures (Negative List) for Foreign Investment Access in Pilot Free Trade Zones (Edition 2020); 5) Interpretation of the Supreme People's Court on Several Issues Concerning the Application of the Foreign Investment Law of the PRC; and 6) Measures on Reporting of Foreign Investment Information. - 2.
 Articles 172 and 173 of Company Law of PRC; and Article 3 of Provisions on Merger and Division of Foreign Investment Enterprises. - 3.
 A five-year transition period is applicable to the existing EJVs, which shall revise their articles of association against the new FIL and Company Law before 31 December 2024. - 4.
 Article 9 of the Measures on Reporting of Foreign Investment Information, effective from 1 January 20. - 5.
 Article 9 of the Measures on Reporting of Foreign Investment Information, effective from 1 January 20. - 6.
 Article 13 of Regulatory Measures on Transactions of State-owned Assets of Enterprises, effective from 24 June 2016. - 7.
 Article 5 of Announcement of the State Administration of Taxation on Promulgation of the Administrative Measures on Individual Income Tax on Income Derived from Equity Transfer (Trial Implementation) (State Administration of Taxation Announcement [2014] No. 67), effective from 1 January 2015. - 8.
 Articles 53 & 54 of Enterprise Income Tax Law of PRC, effective from 29 December 2018. - 9.
 Article 2 of M&A Measures. - 10.
 Article 13 of M&A Measures. - 11.
-Announcement of the State Administration of Taxation on Several Issues Relating to Enterprise Income Tax on Transfer of Assets between Non-resident Enterprises (State Administration of Taxation Announcement [2015] No.7). - 12.
-Article 16 of Measures on Mergers and Acquisitions of Domestic Enterprises by Foreign Investors, effective from 22 June 2009. - 13.
-A five-year transition period is applicable to the existing EJVs, which shall revise their articles of association against the Company Law before 31 December 2024. - 14.
-Article 20 of AML. - 15.
-Article 3 of Guiding Opinions for the Declaration of Concentration of Operators (revised in 2018). - 16.
-Article 21 of AML - 17.
-Article 18 of AML. - 18.
-Article 17 of AML. - 19.
-Article 2 of the National Security Law of PRC, effective from 1 July 2015. - 20.
-Article 2 of the Notice of the General Office of State Council on Establishment of Security Review System Pertaining to Mergers and Acquisitions of Domestic Enterprises by Foreign Investors, effective from 3 March 2011 ("M&A NSR Notice"). - 21.
-Article 1(1) of M&A NSR Notice. - 22.
-Article 1(1) of Notice of the General Office on Promulgation of the Trial Measures on National Security Review for Foreign Investments in Pilot Free Trade Zones, effective from 8 May 2015. - 23.
-Article 1(1) of M&A NSR Notice. - 24.
-Article 3 of the M&A NSR Notice. - 25. https://www.ndrc.gov.cn/xxgk/zcfb/gg/201904/t20190430\961220.html.
+Article 2 of the Notice of the SAFE on Further Promoting the Facilitation of Cross-border Trade and Investment, effective from October 23, 2019. - 12.
+Announcement of the State Administration of Taxation on Several Issues Relating to Enterprise Income Tax on Transfer of Assets between Non-resident Enterprises (State Administration of Taxation Announcement [2015] No.7). - 13.
+Article 16 of Measures on Mergers and Acquisitions of Domestic Enterprises by Foreign Investors, effective from 22 June 2009. - 14.
+A five-year transition period is applicable to the existing EJVs, which shall revise their articles of association against the Company Law before 31 December 2024. - 15.
+Article 20 of AML. - 16.
+Article 3 of Guiding Opinions for the Declaration of Concentration of Operators (revised in 2018). - 17.
+Article 21 of AML. - 18.
+Article 18 of AML.